-Heat loss to ground: is blocked with a 3″ to 4″ thick, full size 1 1/2 lb.
-Goose Down filled Air Mat (used since 1975), for the soft comfort & lightweight of an airmat (which is usually cold), and WARMTH of Goose Down (in other bags Down is destroyed by lying ON it): no bulk and weight of covered foam pads (or those heavier “self inflating” foam cored air mats.)
+Heat loss to ground is blocked with a 3″ to 4″ thick, full size 1 1/2 lb.
+Goose Down filled Air Mat (used since 1975), for the soft comfort and light weight of an airmat (which is usually cold), and warmth of Goose Down (in other bags Down is destroyed by lying ON it): no bulk and weight of covered foam pads (or those heavier “self inflating” foam cored air mats.)
 For less cost +1 lb. & much more bulk get the 2″ thick foam pad option (used since 1966), still lighter and more compact than “self inflating” foam air mats.
-With pad locked to the bag you won’t roll off, or turn your insulation into pieces of cold non-insulating string by lying on it.
-To use either DAM or Foam in the bottom, order DAM bottom bag plus Foam pad (the DAM of proper size won’t fit a bag made for foam pad only.)
-The wider foam pad to fit in DAM space is ½ lb. heavier than normal foam pad, needs larger carry sack.

 We made the first Down filled airmat in 1959, learned to produce them in 1975.
 Net baffles block Down shift.
-Fabric is very tough heat sealable coated nylon taffeta, the strongest used in any air mats.
-Performance exceeds all expectations, with life over 20 years.
+Fabric is tough, heat sealed, coated nylon taffeta, the strongest used in any air mats.
+Performance exceeds all expectations, with lifespans of over 20 years.
 Color: yellow or orange for emergency use to attract attention.
 It can be used for a swim or fishing float or, will float the bag when the creek rises and floods your camp.
-It inflates fast with the carry sack used as a pump, (never by mouth or slow heavy pump.)
+It inflates fast with the carry sack used as a pump or the Camp-Tek Microburst Pump (never inflate by mouth).

-RADIANT heat is greatly reduced when inside a tent or under heavy foliage.
-The silicone coated nylon used on our tents is a better vapor barrier and is a standard on our tents.
+RADIANT Heat is greatly reduced when inside a tent or under heavy foliage.
+The silicone coated nylon used on our tents is a great vapor barrier and is a standard on our tents.

 LOTS of FOOT SPACE

-After trying about every possible foot end design we found that the simple extended foot space was best, allowing your feet to relax in normal position no matter how you sleep in the bag.
-Other “contoured” or fitted foot ends all restrict foot spread and are uncomfortable for sleeping on your side or stomach.
+After trying about every possible foot end design, we found that the simple extended foot space was best, allowing your feet to relax in a normal position no matter how you slept in the bag.
+Other “contoured” or fitted foot ends restrict foot spread and are uncomfortable for sleeping on your side or stomach.

-In 1987 we advanced to the excellent YKK #3 zippers for bags, for least weight, least snags.
-Experience with #3 on bags since 1987 has been as flawless as on tents since 1970.
-Heavy zips used by others snag fabric (which spreads the slider and makes zipper come apart).
+In 1987 we switched to the excellent YKK #3 zippers for bags, for least weight and least snags.
+Experience with #3 on bags since 1987 has been as flawless as on the tents since 1970.
+Heavy zips used by others snag fabric which spreads the slider and makes zipper come apart.

 FULLY Adjustable HOOD

 The unique Warmlite hood design evolved as a way to permit full head protection when sleeping in any position.
 Most hoods can only be closed if you lie on your back.
-Our hood zips up over the shoulders and snugs up over or around the head with the top drawstring, so can close snugly around your face or nose when you’re on your back, or adjusts to cover your head and leave breathing space when lying on your side or stomach.
-It is not the easiest hood to close, but it IS the most adjustable.
+Our hood zips up over the shoulders and snug up over or around the head with the top drawstring, so it can close snugly around your face or nose when you’re on your back, or adjusts to cover your head and leave breathing space when lying on your side or stomach.

 Optional Net Top